 Here is a comprehensive overview of the best and most relevant mental health and therapy apps.

-1. Sensa — best mental health and therapy app for stress relief
+2. Sensa — best mental health and therapy app for stress relief

-Research has shown that using the Sensa mobile app was related to decreased depression, anxiety, and stress symptoms.
+Research has shown that using the Sensa app was related to decreased depression, anxiety, and stress symptoms.

 Plan | Price |